 A macehead may have been mounted on a shaft as a symbol of rank, perhaps a derivative from a weapon of similar form.
 Throughout the ancient world, maceheads varied significantly, and we know of a great number with different styles and decorations.
-Several important examples were shaped by the local metalworkers in Luristan and Gilan from the third millennium BC.
-These mace heads may not only have served a purpose in warfare, but also in religious contexts – perhaps being associated with piety in Luristan.
-Indeed, maceheads played an important role as votive offerings in shrines across Mesopotamia.
+Maceheads may not only have served a purpose in warfare, but also in religious contexts.
+Indeed, maceheads played an important role as votive offerings in shrines and temples across ancient Mesopotamia.

 To discover more about the Mesopotamian peoples and cultures, please visit our relevant post: Civilisations of the Ancient Near East.